jafetgado/EpHod/README.rst

 **EpHod**
 ===============

 EpHod is a deep-learning model to predict the optimum pH of enzymes (pHopt).
-The model architecture consists of  an ensemble of a neural network (residual light attention or RLAT) and a support vector regression (SVR) model both trained on top of ESM-1v embeddings.
-The neural network (RLATtr) was first pretrained on 1.9 million proteins with optimal environment pH (pHenv) followed by fine tuning with 9,855 enzyme with catalytic optimum pH measurements (pHopt).
+The model is of an ensemble of a neural network (residual light attention or RLAT) and a support vector regression (SVR) model both trained on top of ESM-1v embeddings.
+The neural network (RLATtr) was first pretrained using 1.9 million proteins with optimal environment pH (pHenv) labels, followed by fine tuning using 9,855 enzyme with catalytic optimum pH labels (pHopt).

 We recommend using a conda environment.
 Dependencies are in `env.yml`.
+The code was successfully run with PyTorch v1.7.0 and CUDA v 11.7.
 Weights of EpHod model and training datasets are available at `Zenodo <https://doi.org/10.5281/zenodo.14252615>`__.